KasparEtter/ef1p/pages/email/email.md

 Or more precisely: Can you authenticate to an outgoing mail server as one user but then use the address of a different user in the `MAIL` `FROM` and `From` fields?
-According to [RFC 6409](https://datatracker.ietf.org/doc/html/rfc6409#section-6.1), outgoing mail servers may enforce submission rights but they don't have to.
+According to [RFC 6409](https://datatracker.ietf.org/doc/html/rfc6409#section-6.1), outgoing mail servers may enforce submission rights, but they don't have to.
-If you want to know how your email service provider handles such submissions, you have to try it.
+If you want to know how your mailbox provider handles such submissions, you have to try it.
-Some mail clients, such as [Thunderbird](https://support.mozilla.org/en-US/kb/using-identities) and [Roundcube](https://docs.roundcube.net/doc/help/0.9/en_US/settings/identities.html), support alternative sender identities to spoof the sender address for you.
+Some mail clients, such as [Thunderbird](https://support.mozilla.org/en-US/kb/using-identities) and [Roundcube](https://docs.roundcube.net/doc/help/0.9/en_US/settings/identities.html), support so-called alternative sender identities to spoof the sender address for you.
 If you want to do this manually in order to see the response from the server, you can change the `From` address in the [above tool](#esmtp-tool) after you have already copied the `AUTH` command to your command-line interface.